Leyner-Andres-Bejarano-Palacios/spark_interview_preparation/README.md

 ### Theorical Question 3

-do you understand what are the spark stages ?
+Do you understand what are the spark stages ?

 <details><summary><b>Answer</b></summary>
 As part of the DAG nodes, stages are created based on what operations can be per‐